 My audience includes those who love to travel and explore, but don't drive (or want to leave their car at home) and/or are disabled (like myself).
 I walk with a forearm crutch, so I made sure to find places where myself and others could go, within walking distance of the station/bus/ferry.

-My upcoming book, "Take Transit To Travel: MBTA" is scheduled for a September publication.
+A series of travel guides on the MBTA - "Take Transit To Travel: MBTA" will be published soon.
+(Release date to be determined.)
 I share where people can go out to eat, shop, find nature, historical and educational sites, dog parks, playgrounds, and more!
 Being a sociologist, it was important to support local businesses.

 Scroll down to see a few of my favorites!